phoenixframework/phoenix/guides/introduction/overview.md

 # Overview

 Phoenix is a web development framework written in Elixir which implements the server-side Model View Controller (MVC) pattern.
-Many of its components and concepts will seem familiar to those of us with experience in other web frameworks like, Ruby on Rails or Python's Django.
+Many of its components and concepts will seem familiar to those of us with experience in other web frameworks like Ruby on Rails or Python's Django.

 Phoenix provides the best of both worlds - high developer productivity _and_ high application performance.
 It also has some interesting new twists like channels for implementing realtime features and pre-compiled templates for blazing speed.